haizelabs/sphynx/README.md

 As we roll out AI in high-stakes use cases, it is critical that we be a bit more thoughtful in dealing with the brittleness and stochasticity of these systems.

 As we enter this new era, it's pretty evident that static dataset approaches to building and testing models are probably not going to cut it.
-As is clear in this particular setting, SOTA hallucination detection models can perform *great* (80%+ robustness) on *static* datasets, but are pretty much decimated by minimally sophisticated *dynamic* testing approaches like Sphynx.
+As is clear in this particular setting, leading hallucination detection models can perform *great* (80%+ robustness) on *static* datasets, but are pretty much decimated by minimally sophisticated *dynamic* testing approaches like Sphynx.

 Rather than wait for your application (e.g. hallucination detector) to fail out in the wild, haizing *forces* these failures to happen in development.
-Our haizing system (our actual product, not the one shown here) can efficiently generate many samples with minor variations corresponding to different user’s queries to stress-test your system.
+Haizing can efficiently generate many samples with minor variations corresponding to different user’s queries to stress-test your system.

 The haizing mission is inspired by precisely such observations and ideals.
 The mission is to bring the art of dynamic and powerful fuzz-testing to address the wonkiness and brittleness of LLM-land.
 Only by rigorously, scalably, and automatically testing your models to understand all of their corner cases and weaknesses can you even begin to remediate such weaknesses.